-The same thing to the upside, if the stock has been moving like this for a while and you see it breaking out during that lunch time or lunch period then again that’s really a good sign to me and I like getting into those kinds of trades.
+The same thing to the upside, if the stock has been moving like this for a while and you see it breaking out during that lunchtime or lunch period then again that’s a good sign to me, and I like getting into those kinds of trades.

-After this lunchtime period and after this slow period is over then you start getting to these final action, and the final action usually will take that move earlier a little bit into that direction.
+After this lunchtime period and after this slow period is over then you start getting to these final actions.
+And the final action usually will take that move earlier a little bit into that direction.
 If that earlier move was a little bit higher, now we move sideways a bit.

 Then what it may do is continue to pop it higher.